jahrik/ansible-vim/GHOST_README.md

 ## Molecule

-If you decide to set up a virtualenv and install molecule that way, you can do the following.
+If you decide to set up a virtualenv to install molecule, you can do the following.

 Create a virtual environment for molecule and install it.

     mkvirtualenv -p /usr/bin/python2.7 ansible
     pip install docker-py molecule

-If you need an intro on python virtualenv you can find it [here](https://homelab.business/python-virualenv-the-why-and-how/).
+If you need an intro on python virtualenv you can find it [here](https://homelab.business/python-virualenv-the-why-and-how/)

 To initialize a new role with molecule, you would run the following.
 Where `-r` is the role and `-d` is the driver.